On The Go Tours

 However, there are some advantages of trekking in the wet seasons (March to May and October to December).
 During these months, gorillas tend to stick to the lower slopes as food is plentiful and temperatures are milder, therefore trekking times can be much shorter.

 The cost and availability of gorilla permits varies by country and park.
 On our Small Group Overland Safaris we include gorilla and chimpanzee trekking in Uganda.
-The Gorilla and Chimpanzee Trekking Permit now costs USD $935 (trekking from 01 July 2024 onwards) and this cost includes bank transfer fees.
+The Gorilla and Chimpanzee Trekking Permit currently costs USD $995 and this cost includes bank transfer fees.
 The permit cost must be paid at time of booking.

 On our Gorilla Express lodge accommodated safari in Rwanda, the cost of the gorilla trekking permit is included in the tour price.
 The gorilla trekking permit cost in Rwanda is currently USD $1500.